 - Lectin pathway (or mannose-binding lectin pathway)

 The early step of complement system varies in different pathways.
 However, all the pathways form enzyme complexes; C3 convertase, which cleaves C3 into C3a and C3b; and the C5 convertase, which cleaves C5 into C5a and C5b.C3b, thus formed, binds C3 convertase to form C5 convertase.

-This occurs through three pathways; Classical pathway, activated by antigen-antibody reaction, Alternative pathway, activated on microbial cell surfaces, and Mannose binding Lectin pathway, activated by a plasma lectin that binds to mannose residues on microbes.
+This occurs through three pathways; the classical pathway, activated by antigen-antibody reaction, the alternative pathway, activated on microbial cell surfaces, and the mannose-binding lectin pathway, activated by a plasma lectin that binds to mannose residues on microbes.

 C1 is a large, multimeric, protein complex composed of one molecule of C1q and two molecules each of C1r and C1s subunits.
-C1q binds to the antigen bound antibody (Fc portion).
-C1r and C1s are proteases which help to cleave C4 and C2.
+C1q binds to the antigen-bound antibody (Fc portion).
+C1r and C1s are proteases that help to cleave C4 and C2.

 The immune complex bound to C1 calls another protein C4 which is cleaved into C4a and C4b.
 C4a goes away whereas activated C4b attaches to the target surface near C1q.
 Now, C4b attracts C2 which is also cleaved into C2a and C2b.
 C2a binds C4b forming the C4b2a complex whereas C2b goes away.
 The active C4bC2a activates C3.
 The C4b2a complex is also known as C3 convertase as this converts C3 into an active form by separating C3a and C3b.
 One molecule of C4b2a can cleave a large number of C3 molecules.
 C3b binds to the microbial surface or to the convertase itself.

 C3b when binds to C3 convertase forms C4bC2aC3b (C5 convertase) which activates C5.